AgnostiqHQ/covalent/doc/source/concepts/ui_concepts.rst

 The Covalent GUI
 ################

-The Covalent graphical user interface (GUI) is a browser-based dashboard displayed by the dispatch service.
-The GUI dashboard shows a list of dispatched workflows.
-From there, you can drill down to workflow details or a graphical view of the workflow.
-You can also view logs, settings, and result sets.
+The Covalent UI is a graphical tool that combines with the Covalent database to store, monitor, visualize, and compare dispatched workflows.
+Aside from the ability to delete completed dispatches, the UI does not affect the workflows in any way.
+It is described here as a separate component of the Covalent system because its power to store and visualize the dispatched workflows makes it essential to using Covalent.

-The Covalent GUI is a convenient way to monitor and visualize dispatched workflows.
-Its functionality is documented in :doc:`The User Interface<../webapp_ui/index>`.
+The UI's functionality is documented in :doc:`The User Interface<../webapp_ui/index>`.
 This page discusses some of the GUI's features as they relate to the concepts in :doc:`The Covalent SDK <api_concepts>` and :doc:`Covalent Services <server_concepts>`.

 .. _Dispatches: